SaschaLucius/interactive-scrum-guide/docs/Scrum_Guide_2017.md

 The Product Owner[ScrumTeam,ProductOwner] discusses the objective that the Sprint[ScrumEvents,Sprint] should achieve and the Product Backlog items[ScrumArtifacts,ProductBacklog,ProductBacklogItem] that, if completed in the Sprint[ScrumEvents,Sprint], would achieve the Sprint Goal[ScrumArtifacts,SprintBacklog,Commitment,SprintGoal].
 The entire Scrum Team[ScrumTeam] collaborates on understanding the work of the Sprint[ScrumEvents,Sprint].

-The input to this meeting is the Product Backlog[ScrumArtifacts,ProductBacklog], the latest product Increment[ScrumArtifacts,Increment], projected capacity of the Development Team[ScrumTeam,Developers] during the Sprint[ScrumEvents,Sprint], and past performance of the Development Team[ScrumTeam,Developers].
+The input to this meeting is the Product Backlog[ScrumArtifacts,ProductBacklog], the latest product Increment[ScrumArtifacts,Increment], projected capacity[Capacity] of the Development Team[ScrumTeam,Developers] during the Sprint[ScrumEvents,Sprint], and past performance of the Development Team[ScrumTeam,Developers].
 The number of items[ScrumArtifacts,ProductBacklog,ProductBacklogItem] selected from the Product Backlog[ScrumArtifacts,ProductBacklog] for the Sprint[ScrumEvents,Sprint] is solely up to the Development Team[ScrumTeam,Developers].
 Only the Development Team[ScrumTeam,Developers] can assess what it can accomplish over the upcoming Sprint[ScrumEvents,Sprint].